efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 <span style='color:indianred'> *TP5* Climax</span> &#8594; Motive

+Finally, during human evaluation we again find that SUMMER is able to cover more aspects producing more diverse and complete video summaries. [*Here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv) are the actual video summaries produced by SUMMER and used for human evaluation.

 ## References

 [1] Mihalcea, Rada, and Paul Tarau.
 "Textrank: Bringing order into text."
 Proceedings of the 2004 conference on empirical methods in natural language processing.
 2004.